Dubai: Burj Khalifa

 Burj Khalifa, known as the Burj Dubai before its inauguration, is a 828 m high skyscraper in Dubai, and the tallest building in the world.
-The tower was inspired by the structure of the desert flower Hymenocallis.
-It was constructed by more than 30 contracting companies around the world with workers of a hundred nationalities, starting in 2004 and ending in 2009.
-It's also an architectural icon, named after Sheikh Khalifa bin Zayed Al Nahyan.
+The structure of the desert flower inspired the tower Hymenocallis.
+It was constructed by more than 30 contracting companies worldwide, with workers from 100 nationalities, from 2004 to 2009.
+It is also an architectural icon, named after Sheikh Khalifa bin Zayed Al Nahyan.
 The building opened on 4 January 2010.